-Sexual Discrimination: An adverse action taken against an individual because of gender or sex (including Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking) as prohibited by Title IX; Title IV; VAWA/Campus SaVE Act; California Education Code 66250 et seq.; and/or California Government Code 11135.
+Sexual Discrimination: An adverse action taken against an individual because of gender or sex (including Sexual, Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking) as prohibited by Title IX; Title IV; VAWA/Campus SaVE Act; California Education Code 66250 et seq.; and/or California Government Code 11135.
 See also Title VII of the Civil Rights Act of 1964, the California Fair Employment and Housing Act (Cal.
 Govt.
 Code 12940 et seq.), and other applicable laws.
 Persons of all genders and gender identities can be victims of Sex Discrimination.

-Sexual Harassment: A form of Sex Discrimination, unwelcome verbal, nonverbal or physical conduct of sexual nature that include, but is not limited to sexual advances, requests for sexual favors, offering benefits or giving preferential treatment in exchange for sexual favors and any other conduct of a sexual nature where:

 - a.
+Sexual Assault with an Object: The use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim in incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity. - b.
+Sexual Battery: A form of Sexual Misconduct, any willful and unlawful use of force or violence upon the person of another because of that person's gender or sex, as well as touching an intimate par of another person against that person's will and for the purpose of sexual arousal, gratification, or abuse. - c.
+Sexual Harassment: A form of Sex Discrimination, unwelcome verbal, nonverbal or physical conduct of sexual nature that includes, but is not limited to sexual advances, requests for sexual favors, offering benefits or giving preferential treatment in exchange for sexual favors and any other conduct of a sexual nature where: - a.
 Submission to, or rejection of, the conduct is explicitly or implicitly used as the basis for any decision affecting a person's employment terms or conditions, academic status or progress, or access to benefits and services, honors programs, or activities available at or through the University; or - b.
-The conduct is sufficiently severe, persistent, or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the complaint, and is in fact considered by the complainant, as limiting their ability to participate in r benefit from the services, activities or opportunities offered by the University; or - c.
-The conduct is sufficiently severe, persistent, or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the complainant, as creating an intimidating, hostile nor offensive environment.
+The conduct is sufficiently severe, persistent, or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the complaint, and is in fact considered by the complainant, as limiting their ability to participate in or benefit from the services, activities or opportunities offered by the University; or - c.
+The conduct is sufficiently sever, persistent, or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the complainant, as creating an intimidating, hostile or offensive environment.